newhuo-tech/hk-docs/source/index.html.md

 The first part is the overview:

-- **Quick Start**: It introduces the overall knowledge of Huobi Hong Kong API, and suitability for new Huobi Hong Kong API user
+- **Quick Start**: It introduces the overall knowledge of New Huo Hong Kong API, and suitability for new New Huo Hong Kong API user
 - **FAQ**: It lists the frequently asked questions regardless the specific API